dspelaez/dspelaez.github.io/_posts/2019-07-23-iowaga_spectrum_reconstruction.md

 ```

-## Nice representation of the spectrum
+### Nice representation of the spectrum

+Now, let's code a small function to plot the directional wave spectrum.

 ```python
 # plot wave spectrum